highcharts-for-python/highcharts-stock/docs/using.rst

 Rendering Your Visualizations
 **************************************

-Once you have created your :class:`Chart <highcharts_python.chart.Chart>` instance or instances, you can render them very easily.
+Once you have created your :class:`Chart <highcharts_stock.chart.Chart>` instance or instances, you can render them very easily.
 There are really only two ways to display your visualizations: